• Home

 British Airways first class passengers are welcome to use this lounge, but also have access to the Concorde Room, which is a superior lounge.

-I showed up with my wife, four-year-old son, and one-year-old daughter.
+Tip: Children two and older count toward the guest limit.
+On a prior visit I showed up with my wife, four-year-old son, and one-year-old daughter.
 I wasn’t sure how British Airways handled families and was politely told that I would need to use the business class lounge upstairs, as I was only allowed one guest.
-I knew my infant daughter did not count a guest, but I guess young children are counted.
+I knew my infant daughter did not count as a guest, but children are counted when they turn two.

 Unlike the Galleries lounge directly above, I loved that this Galleries First lounge was not nearly as crowded.
 It makes a huge difference in creating a premium experience.